uwcartlab/webmapping/Chapter01/readme.md

 ###### Figure 2.3: Client-server architecture

 For security reasons, browsers <ins>_only_</ins> display webpages correctly if the files are passed through a server.
-This complicates development, as you do not want to push every change to your website to a server just to preview it.
+This complicates development, as you do not want to push every change to your website onto a server just to preview it.
 However, you can set up a _**local development server**_ on your machine to reliably preview dynamic content such as JavaScript before you post online.
 As with text editors, there are many options for setting up a local development server, with many common ones requiring additional programming knowledge such as Python SimpleHTTPServer and server frameworks including [WAMP](http://www.wampserver.com/en/) (for Windows), [MAMP](https://www.mamp.info/en/) (for Mac), and [LAMP](http://lamphowto.com/) (for Linux).

-We use [Prepros](https://prepros.io/) in lesson examples for simplicity.
-Prepros is a "preprocessor" software application that automatically compiles your website and refreshes the browser every time you save files in your web directory.
-Prepros works on Windows and Mac machines.
-If you're using [Visual Studio Code](https://code.visualstudio.com/), you can install the Live Server extension, which performs the same function.
+We recommend using [Visual Studio Code](https://code.visualstudio.com/) and installing the [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), which allows you to create a local server instance.
+The Visual Studio Code [documentation](https://code.visualstudio.com/docs/getstarted/extensions) provides instructions for installing extensions from within the VS Code app.
+The Live Server [documentation] describes how to use the extension to create a server.
+When Live Server is running, it automatically compiles your website and refreshes the browser every time you save files in your web directory.

+You can also use [Prepros](https://prepros.io/), a "preprocessor" software application that works similarly.
+Example screenshots throughout the workbook use either Live Server or Prepros.

-> ### **Preview _unit-1_ using Prepros or Visual Studio Code.**
+> ### **Preview _unit-1_ using Prepros or Visual Studio Code, or try both to determine your preference.**

 Lesson 3: GitHub Setup
 ----------------------